DualBrain/gotBASIC/Other.md

 # Other...

 - [Minsk - Building a Compiler - coded live during streaming via YouTube (GitHub)](https://github.com/terrajobst/minsk): This repo contains Minsk, a handwritten compiler in C#.
 It illustrates basic concepts of compiler construction and how one can tool the language inside of an IDE by exposing APIs for parsing and type checking.
+- [RBASIC](http://www.rbasic.com/): RBASIC (Radio Basic) is a rapid application development environment especially designed to make custom software development for software-defined radio receivers easier and more enjoyable.
 - [Dragon BASIC compiler for Game Boy Advance](https://github.com/uli/dragonbasic)
 - [Script BASIC](https://www.scriptbasic.org/)
 - [Script BASIC (on SourceForge)](https://sourceforge.net/projects/scriptbasic/)